-There are two aspects to ensure and that is that safe procedures are followed by employees as well anyone employed as a subcontractor.
-One of the basic concepts of the OHS Act is that responsibility cannot be delegated- authority- yes but not responsibility- no!
+There are two aspects to ensure safe procedures are followed by employees as well as anyone employed as a subcontractor.
+One of the basic concepts of the OHS Act is that responsibility cannot be delegated- authority- yes but not responsibility – no!
 So if anything goes wrong the employer must show that he was not negligent.
 The Act has been compiled with the knowledge of the reticence of employees to use PPE (Personal Protection Equipment) because it is uncomfortable and this has been catered for by making the employer responsible.

-If an employee falls off a ladder, and that ladder proves to be faulty – blame lies with the employer not the employee!
+Or if an employee falls off a ladder, and that ladder proves to be faulty – the blame lies with the employer, not the employee!
 All equipment must be inspected regularly.

 - An occupational exposure limit is prescribed; or

-- An occupational exposure limit is not prescribed, but which creates a hazard to health.
+- An occupational exposure limit is not prescribed, but it creates a hazard to health.

 The first item is covered by the Act itself and the second in SANS 10265.

-At the same time employers are obliged to have on file information pertaining to any substances or preparations used by them.
+At the same time, employers are obliged to have on file information about any substances or preparations used by them.

-So, when you buy chemical products for use by your staff in terms of the Act, you are obliged to ensure that they are used in a safe way.
+So, when you buy chemical products for use by your staff in terms of the Act, you are obliged to ensure that they are used safely.
 Chemical products include such thins as paints, cleaning preparation and pool chemicals.

 It may appear to be using a sledgehammer to kill a gnat at times but what is the safe route for all?
-First thing is to acquaint yourself with the Act.
+The first thing is to acquaint yourself with the Act.

-I gather there are those who think that by passing the problem on to sub-contractor but I don’t think that this gets around the problem.
+I gather some think passing the problem on to the sub-contractor but I don’t think that this gets around the problem.
 All subcontractors have to comply with the requirements.